-Sometimes, it's not the collaboration itself that bothers a client but the medium: all they want is a simple email communication.
+Sometimes, it's not the collaboration itself that bothers a client but the medium: all they want is simple email communication.
 If you work with contractors, your project management software is yet another thing they have to learn.
 For your clients, the collaboration tool shouldn’t interrupt their day or annoy them.
 ActiveCollab addresses these points because it’s:

-- easy to setup and maintain for the agency,
+- easy to set up and maintain for the agency,

 - easy enough for contractors to use,

 - and flexible enough for clients to just reply to tasks and discussions via email.

 Email won't be replaced no matter how inefficient it can be because it's convenient and everyone knows how to use it.
 You simply set up an account for your clients using their email and subscribe them to tasks where they’ll receive notifications when there's a new comment.
 This way, they get updates automatically and they can reply from their inbox.